-When starting on the newest album Haereticalia – The Night Battles of the Czech outfit Panychida, this just sounds like any other Symphonic Metal band trying out their often frugal orchestral muscle on the unsuspecting fan crowd.
-Often forgetting about the metal sounds that (should) make them tick.
+At first Haereticalia – The Night Battles of the Czech outfit Panychida, just sounds like any other Symphonic Metal band trying their often frugal orchestral muscle out on the unsuspecting fan crowd.

 Panychida are joining us from Plzeň in the Czech Republic.
 An area, more known for its beer, classical music (not metal, sadly), and loads of history.
 So, you kind of wonder where this is all going.
 Until the evil twins from Shining step in with a monologue, setting the direction straight.